lezippo/LinearSystemsResolution/README.md

 For solving linear systems represented by sparse matrices, Gauss-Seidel and Jacobi methods offer superior memory and computational efficiency compared to LU decomposition.
 These iterative methods exploit the sparsity of the matrix, making them ideal choices for large-scale numerical simulations and computations.

+# Code structure

+# Function Documentation

+## mybw

+### Purpose
+Solve systems with upper triangular associated matrix through the backward substitution algorithm.

+### Input
+- `U`: Matrix associated with the system.
+NOTE: `U` must be an upper triangular matrix.
+- `b`: Column vector of constant terms.

+### Output
+- `x`: Solution of the system `Ux=b`.

+## myfw

+### Purpose
+Solve systems with lower triangular associated matrix through the forward substitution algorithm.

+### Input
+- `L`: Matrix associated with the system.
+NOTE: `L` must be a lower triangular matrix.
+- `b`: Column vector of constant terms.

+### Output
+- `x`: Solution of the system `Lx=b`.

+## myfwsistemi

+### Purpose
+Solve systems with lower triangular associated matrix and unit diagonal through the forward substitution algorithm.
+The algorithm is designed for solving systems using LU factorization.

+### Input
+- `L`: Matrix associated with the system.
+NOTE: `L` must be a lower triangular matrix with unit diagonal.
+- `b`: Column vector of known terms.

+### Output
+- `x`: Solution of the system `Lx=b`.

+## mylu

+### Purpose
+LU factorization of matrix `A`: determine the matrix `L`, lower triangular, where the multiplicative factors of the Gaussian elimination algorithm are allocated iteratively, and the matrix `U`, upper triangular, matrix in which `A` is transformed after the Gaussian elimination algorithm.

+### Input
+- `A`: Matrix to be factorized.
+NOTE: the matrix must NOT have null pivots, otherwise the algorithm will terminate.

+### Output
+- `A`: Factorized matrix.
+To save memory, matrices `L` and `U` are allocated directly in the input matrix `A`.
+- `info`: Error indicator.

+## myplufatt

+### Purpose
+PLU factorization of matrix `A` with partial pivoting.
+Determine: `U` upper triangular matrix, result of the Gaussian elimination algorithm applied to `A`; `L` lower triangular matrix containing column by column the multiplicative factors of the Gaussian elimination algorithm; `P` permutation matrix responsible for pivoting.

+### Input
+- `A`: Matrix to be factorized.

+### Output
+- `A`: Factorized matrix.
+- `p`: Permutation vector: indicates the order in which the rows of the identity matrix should be considered to obtain `P`.
+- `info`: Indicates if the last pivot is null.

+## mygs

+### Purpose
+Solve the system of equations Ax=b using the Gauss-Seidel iterative method.

+### Input
+- `a`: Vector containing the non-zero elements of matrix A.
+- `r`: Vector containing the row indices of the non-zero elements of matrix A.
+- `c`: Vector containing the column indices of the non-zero elements of matrix A.
+- `b`: Column vector of constant terms.
+- `x0`: Initial approximation of the solution to the system Ax=b.
+- `Kmax`: Maximum number of iterations.
+- `tol`: Maximum tolerated error on the solution.

+### Output
+- `x`: Approximation of the solution to the system Ax=b.
+- `ierr`: Error indicator.
+If the algorithm finds a solution with an error less than the tolerance in fewer than `Kmax` iterations, `ierr=0`; otherwise, if the tolerance is not met or if the `Kmax` iterations are exceeded, `ierr=-1`.

+## myj

+### Purpose
+Solve the system of equations Ax=b using the Jacobi iterative method.

+### Input
+- `a`: Vector containing the non-zero elements of matrix A.
+- `r`: Vector containing the row indices of the non-zero elements of matrix A.
+- `c`: Vector containing the column indices of the non-zero elements of matrix A.
+- `b`: Column vector of constant terms.
+- `x0`: Initial approximation of the solution to the system Ax=b.
+- `Kmax`: Maximum number of iterations.
+- `tol`: Maximum tolerated error on the solution.

+### Output
+- `x`: Approximation of the solution to the system Ax=b.
+- `ierr`: Error indicator.
+If the algorithm finds a solution with an error less than the tolerance in fewer than `Kmax` iterations, `ierr=0`; otherwise, if the tolerance is not met or if the `Kmax` iterations are exceeded, `ierr=-1`.

+## mygserr

+### Purpose
+Solve the system of equations Ax=b using the Gauss-Seidel iterative method with error estimation.

+### Input
+- `a`: Vector containing the non-zero elements of matrix A.
+- `r`: Vector containing the row indices of the non-zero elements of matrix A.
+- `c`: Vector containing the column indices of the non-zero elements of matrix A.
+- `b`: Column vector of constant terms.
+- `x0`: Initial approximation of the solution to the system Ax=b.
+- `Kmax`: Maximum number of iterations.
+- `tol`: Maximum tolerated error on the solution.

+### Output
+- `x`: Approximation of the solution to the system Ax=b.
+- `ierr`: Error indicator.
+If the algorithm finds a solution with an error less than the tolerance in fewer than `Kmax` iterations, `ierr=0`; otherwise, if the tolerance is not met or if the `Kmax` iterations are exceeded, `ierr=-1`.
+- `errore`: Vector containing the error estimates iterated over each iteration.
+- `iter`: Vector containing the completed iterations.
+- `raggio`: Maximum absolute eigenvalue of the iterative matrix.

+## myjerr

+### Purpose
+Solve the system of equations Ax=b using the Jacobi iterative method with error estimation.

+### Input
+- `a`: Vector containing the non-zero elements of matrix A.
+- `r`: Vector containing the row indices of the non-zero elements of matrix A.
+- `c`: Vector containing the column indices of the non-zero elements of matrix A.
+- `b`: Column vector of constant terms.
+- `x0`: Initial approximation of the solution to the system Ax=b.
+- `Kmax`: Maximum number of iterations.
+- `tol`: Maximum tolerated error on the solution.

+### Output
+- `x`: Approximation of the solution to the system Ax=b.
+- `ierr`: Error indicator.
+If the algorithm finds a solution with an error less than the tolerance in fewer than `Kmax` iterations, `ierr=0`; otherwise, if the tolerance is not met or if the `Kmax` iterations are exceeded, `ierr=-1`.
+- `errore`: Vector containing the error estimates iterated over each iteration.
+- `iter`: Vector containing the completed iterations.
+- `raggio`: Maximum absolute eigenvalue of the iterative matrix.